-Nintendo Cyber Monday Nintendo Switch Deal Offers eShop Credit
+Nintendo Cyber Monday, Nintendo Switch Deal Offers eShop Credit

 — Variety (@Variety) November 26, 2018

 With an original release date of March 2017, the Switch is still a hot gaming console in its second holiday season.
-It is unique because it is a hybrid system that not only allows for at home gaming, but it also provides an on the go experience for players, so that they can enjoy the full experience anytime, anywhere because of its handheld mobility.
+It is unique because it is a hybrid system that not only allows for at home gaming, but it also provides an on the go experience for players.
+Gamers can enjoy the full experience anytime, anywhere because of its hand-held capability.

 These special Cyber Monday deals sell out quickly, so time is of the essence today for snagging the sales.